CREATING A CULTURE OF KINDNESS & RESPECT

 Are you or someone you know being bullied?

-If you’re feeling overwhelmed, don’t hesitate to reach out to someone you trust, like a parent, friend, or teacher.
+If you’re feeling overwhelmed at home or in the workplace, don’t hesitate to reach out to someone you trust, like a coworker, manager, or trusted friend.
 Or, you can call the free, confidential, and judgment-free 24/7 Lifeline by dialing 988.
 They’re always there to listen and support you.

 What is Bullying?